Roots to Rise Community

 Now that schools have re-opened, our Fellows and Community Education Volunteers are working with school leadership and teachers to host Roots to Rise camps in classrooms across the country.

-of Roots to Rise learners in 2023 improved at least one learning level in literacy or numeracy
+of Roots to Rise learners in 2024 have improved at least one learning level in literacy or numeracy

 “These camps were the only way that our children had been academically engaged for months, and they brought immense joy to the learners and their families.
 It was incredible to see the children, some of whom had forgotten how to even read the alphabet, improve each day in their reading comprehension and begin writing basic sentences.”